Ice (American TV series)

 Ice is an American television series created by Robert Munic.
-The project, set to air in late 2016 on Audience Network was ordered straight-to-series with an order of 10 episodes on August 2, 2016.
+The project, which began airing in late 2016 on Audience Network was ordered straight-to-series with an order of 10 episodes on August 2, 2016.
 The project was originally ordered in 2014 but was dropped for creative reasons.
 The series was then released on November 16, 2016.
 On June 16, 2017, the series was renewed for a second season.

 On July 30, 2018, the series' cancellation was confirmed via a comment from the show's official Facebook page.

 Plot

 Season One

-The series follows the lives of a Los Angeles diamond traders family business called Green & Green Diamond after recent events where one of the patriarchs sons has killed a prominent diamond dealer, while his step-brother has to bail him out and save the family business.
-The Green family is however trapped between doing a clean and dirty business.
-On one end, a Sierra Leone native, diamond dealer and philanthropists have huge interests in working with Green & Green.
-She forcefully integrates herself into Green & Green by blackmailing Jake Green that she needs an account of $25 million or Jake risks losing his daughter.
+The series follows the lives of a Los Angeles diamond trader's family business called Green & Green Diamond after recent events in which one of the patriarch's sons has killed a prominent diamond dealer, while his step-brother has to bail him out and save the family business.
+The Green family, however, is trapped between doing a clean and dirty business.
+Lady Rah, a diamond dealer and philanthropist from Sierra Leone has a huge interest in working with Green & Green.
+She forcefully integrates herself into Green & Green by blackmailing Jake Green that she needs an account of $25 million or he risks losing his daughter.
 As the season proceeds, the ailing cooperation between Isaac Green (Jake's father and the owner of Green & Green Diamond) weakens progressively and begins losing the appropriate mental judgement.
 Lady Rah continues blackmailing Jake into cooperating with her.
-This forces Jake and Bigfish to transport illegal diamonds over the border for a buyer who was willing to settle at an amount of $20 million.
-They lose the diamonds to one of Lady Rah trusted operatives, however Isaac succumbs to the pressure and in the process enters into a huge conflict with Cam Rose.
+This forces Jake and his step-brother, Freddy Green, to transport illegal diamonds over the border for a buyer who was willing to settle at an amount of $20 million.
+They lose the diamonds to one of Lady Rah's trusted operatives, however Isaac succumbs to the pressure and in the process enters into a huge conflict with longtime associate and former brother-in-law, Cam Rose.